Barrier nursing

-Barrier nursing is a largely archaic term for a set of stringent infection control techniques used in nursing.
-The aim of barrier nursing is to protect medical staff against infection by patients and also protect patients with highly [infectious disease]from spreading their pathogens to other non-infected people.
+Barrier nursing is a set of stringent infection control techniques used in nursing.
+The aim of barrier nursing is to protect medical staff against infection by patients and also protect patients with highly infectious diseases from spreading their pathogens to other non-infected people.

 Barrier nursing was created as a means to maximize isolation care.
 Since it is impossible to isolate a patient from society and medical staff while still providing care, there are often compromises made when it comes to treating infectious patients.
 Barrier nursing is a method to regulate and minimize the number and severity of compromises being made in isolation care, while also preventing the disease from spreading.